Caeph/paperfly/README.md

 # Requirements:
 - python 3.8 or newer
 - jellyfish -- can be downloaded from repositories
-- bcalm2 -- can be downloaded from repositories
+- bcalm -- can be downloaded from repositories
 - mono-complete for building the c#
 - graphviz for drawing

+All of these are available from the Linux repositories.

 # Instalation:
 Clone the repository.
 Use the included makefile to